SwiTAS: Making a TAS toolkit for the Switch

 You might be wondering, how could I possibly attempt to create an emulator-based TAS toolkit for the Switch, a physical piece of hardware?
 The plan is incredibly convoluted and untested as of now, but that is sure to change in the upcoming weeks.

-Supercharging Switch TASing
+link Supercharging Switch TASing

 There are a number of aspects of emulators that need to be implemented to allow the illusion of a competent TAS toolkit.
 They are: